apache/infrastructure-website/content/pages/project-blogs.md

 ### Requesting a project blog ###

 You no longer have to request a blog from Infra.
+If your project doesn't currently have a blog, you should discuss this on the project mailing lists before moving forward.

 ### Getting editor access ###